Apple’s longtime supplier accused of using forced labor in China

 Tesla didn’t respond to a request for comment.
 Amazon spokeswoman Samantha Kruse declined to comment.
 (Amazon chief executive Jeff Bezos owns The Washington Post.)

 Apple products include thousands of components that are made by suppliers all around the world.
 While some suppliers are small or work for Apple through middlemen, Apple has a much closer relationship with its major suppliers such as Lens.
 The company has a supplier code of conduct and says it assessed 1,142 suppliers in 49 countries in 2019, ensuring that good labor conditions are upheld.
-It declined to say whether Lens was one of the audited suppliers.
+Rosenstock said Lens was one of the audited suppliers.
 Apple publishes an annual progress report documenting its results.

 Still, Apple has faced criticism for its labor practices in the past, particularly in China.
 It has also recently spread to India, where Apple has been building up its manufacturing base.
 Thousands of workers gathered outside Apple supplier Wistron earlier this month in Southern India to protest working conditions.
-Apple didn’t respond to requests for comment about the working conditions at Wistron.
+Rosenstock said Wistron has been put on probation.

 “Apple claims to take extraordinary measures to monitor its supply chain for such problems, but the evidence we found was openly available on the Internet,” said Paul of the Tech Transparency Project.